areyaar/Pet-Shop-API/README.md

 # Features
--   A POST route “/api/pet” to add pets from an excel file
+-   A POST route “/api/pet” to add pets from an excel file to the Database
--   A GET route “/api/pet” to get all the pets in the database
+-   A GET route “/api/pet” to get all the pets in the Database
 -   A GET route “/api/pet/**petId**” to get a specific pet
 -   A PATCH route “/api/pet/**petId**” to update the details of a specific pet
 -   A DELETE route “/api/pet/**petId**” to delete a specific pet